Dr. Myles F. Leitch

 BA, Dalhousie University, 1977

-Dr. Leitch’s linguistics research and teaching span 2 decades.
-He did extensive fieldwork (1988-1992) on the Dibole language of Congo (Brazzaville), creating a dictionary and giving the language a written form in preparation for a Bible-translation project.
-He served as a linguistic consultant and field director for Wycliffe-SIL in Central Africa (Congo and Gabon 1997-2002).
-He has taught extensively in the core areas of linguistics in universities in Africa (Gabon and Cameroon) the US (University of North Dakota), and Canada (York University).
-From 2003-2008 Dr. Leitch was professor and Head of the Bible Translation Department at FATEAC, a francophone seminary in Abidjan, Ivory Coast.
+Dr. Leitch’s linguistics research and teaching span two decades.
+He conducted extensive fieldwork (1988-1992) on the Dibole language of Congo (Brazzaville), creating a dictionary and giving the language a written form in preparation for a Bible-translation project.
+He served as a linguistic consultant and field director for Wycliffe-SIL in Central Africa (Congo and Gabon, 1997-2002).
+He has taught extensively in the core areas of linguistics in universities in Africa (Gabon and Cameroon), the United States (University of North Dakota) and Canada (York University).
+From 2003 to 2008, Dr. Leitch was professor and head of the Bible Translation Department at La Faculté de Théologie Evangélique de l’Alliance Chrétienne (FATEAC), a francophone seminary in Abidjan, Ivory Coast.